ITINERARY:

 in the 6th century BC, the sanctuary was a temple where

-patients came to consult the deity Asklepios.
-But, over the
+patients streamed from around the Mediterranean to consult the deity Asklepios.

 disease so what was once just a temple became a healing